LeafandJam/leaf-guides/content/posts/ios.md

 Refresh the page each time you try to reset the quiz.

-Once you get 1, it will display _"Scroll down to get ID"_. sign out of your ID __through the appstore__ (Not anywhere else).
+Once you get 1, it will display _"Scroll down to get ID"_.
+Sign out of your ID __through the appstore__ (not anywhere else).
 Login __through the appstore__ with the new login information and then it will show a security pop up.

 Click ```other options``` then ```Do not upgrade```

 ## Downloading
-Click on ```Puchases``` and then go through until you find your app/game.
+Click on ```Purchases``` and then go through until you find your app/game.
 Download it then logout of the ID and back into yours.

 You will have the app/game forever however to update it you will need to repeat the steps.